 Abstract

 RNA-sequencing (RNA-seq) provides genome-wide representation of gene expression.
 RNA-Seq data is count-based rendering many normal distribution models inappropriate.
 We adapted our extracting patterns and identifying co-expressed genes methodology for RNA-seq (EPIG-Seq).
 To identify patterns, a count-based correlation measures similarity between expression profiles, a quasipoisson model estimates dispersion and a location parameter indicates the magnitude of differential expression.
-EPIG-Seq categorizes genes to the patterns that they correlation with.
+EPIG-Seq categorizes genes to the patterns that they correlate with.
 Using simulated data, we show that EPIG-Seq is superior to EPIG when the data is transformed by popular RNA-Seq normalization methods and performs equally as well as other pattern analysis methods when count data is used.
 We applied EPIG-Seq to toxicogenomics and cancer datasets to identify co-expressed genes related to the underlying biology of the conditions.
 EPIG-Seq is available at: www.niehs.nih.gov/research/resources/software/biostatistics/epig-seq.

 Key words: gene expression, RNA-seq, clustering, pattern analysis, toxicogenomics, EPIG